Skip to content

 Connecting to DoubleZero

-When onboarding to DoubleZero, start by establishing identities.
-On your server, generate a DoubleZero identity, represented by a public key called the DoubleZero ID.
-This key is how DoubleZero recognizes your machine.
+When onboarding to DoubleZero you will establish a DoubleZero identity, represented by a public key called the DoubleZero ID.
+This key is pat of how DoubleZero recognizes your machine.

 1. Install DoubleZero Packages